burger-bro/river_crossing_puzzle_solver/README.md

 # river_crossing_puzzle_solver
-this is a program aim to solve river crossing puzzle
+this is a program aim at solving river crossing puzzle， still working on processing any number of input individuals under any rule